Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In the norm there are no antibodies to the cytoplasm of neutrophils in the blood serum.
+Normally, antibodies to neutrophil cytoplasm are absent in the blood serum.

-Antibodies to the cytoplasm of neutrophils (ANCA) - a complex of antibodies specific for various granulocyte, monocytic and, possibly, endothelial cytoplasmic antigen.
+Anti-neutrophil cytoplasmic antibodies (ANCA) are a complex of antibodies specific to various granulocyte, monocytic and, possibly, endothelial cytoplasmic antigens.

 P-ANCA are directed against a wide range of cytoplasmic antigens: myeloperoxidase, elastase, lactoferrin, cathepsin G and other polypeptides.
-Most often, p-ANCA is detected with primary sclerosing cholangitis (60-85% of patients), ulcerative colitis (60-75%), chronic autoimmune active hepatitis (60-70%), primary biliary cirrhosis (in 30-40 %), Crohn's disease (in 10-20% of patients).
+Most often, p-ANCA is detected in primary sclerosing cholangitis (in 60-85% of patients), nonspecific ulcerative colitis (in 60-75%), chronic autoimmune active hepatitis (in 60-70%), primary biliary cirrhosis (in 30-40%), Crohn's disease (in 10-20% of patients).

 In patients with primary sclerosing cholangitis, the presence of p-ANCA does not correlate with the clinical activity of liver damage.